Menu

 • Tipping is not needed or expected in Iceland, as it is included in your bill.
 If you get excellent service, you can round up a bill.
 This includes restaurants, cab drivers, porters, bartenders, and other service workers.
 Credit cards are accepted everywhere.

-• Overall, the clothing is stylish and well kept.
+• Overall, the clothing is stylish and well-kept.
 The Icelandic are casual dressers.
 You won’t see jeans often, for when they get wet, they are not very comfortable.
 There is either a lot of snow or rain in Iceland.
-Since as travelers you will likely visit for some adventure bring comfortable and practical clothes.
+As travelers, you will likely visit for some adventure and bring comfortable and practical clothes.
 Thermal clothing is essential, even in the summer.
 Wear layers.
 You will find many natives wearing wool or fleece.
 Think waterproof!
 Jackets, pants, boots, etc

-• Always pack a swimsuit year round!
+• Always pack a swimsuit year-round!
 You will undoubtedly take a dip often between the Blue Lagoon and all the Geothermal-heated pools and hot springs.
 Icelandic people love outdoor bathing year-round, dating back to the Viking ages.
-It is volcanically heated pools and they are scattered throughout Iceland.
+It has volcanically heated pools scattered throughout Iceland.

 • Get away from Reykjavik.
 It is worth a visit, but Iceland is about its natural beauty.
 Visit the small fishing villages, the glacial lagoons, mind-blowing waterfalls, seaside wonders, and mountains that look painted onto the horizon.

 • Oh, the Icelandic ponies.
-When driving, has some carrots or sugar cubes with you.
+When driving, have some carrots or sugar cubes with you.
 These charming animals are sweet and will often come to say hi.

 • Iceland is about the outdoors.
-Hiking is a wonderful way to get out and visit the lava fields, grassy meadows, glacial ice fields, black sand deserts, and diverse ecosystems.
+Hiking is a wonderful way to explore the lava fields, grassy meadows, glacial ice fields, black sand deserts, and diverse ecosystems.

 • As with anywhere in the world, Northern lights are a hit or miss when and if they will occur.
 If you are lucky enough to see some, they have some of the best anywhere.

-• The roads are good, but there are not many highways and is often head-on traffic.
+• The roads are good, but there are not many highways, and there is often head-on traffic.
 Iceland has made extra efforts to warn tourists about road safety as accidents have become an issue.
 Most of Iceland is uninhabited, so there will be long stretches with no towns or people.

 • Icelandic people are resilient, tough, hard-working, independent, and forward-thinking.
 They are shy by nature, competitive business people, and enjoy a high standard of living.
-They are rule followers, so their guests do the same.
+They follow the rules, so their guests do the same.
 A country with few people is not accustomed to waiting and can be impatient.
 They have a passion for culture.

 • A neat tip learned from an Icelandic Air pilot.
 Buy alcohol for consumption during your visit at duty-free coming into the country.
 It is much less expensive than even liquor stores.